-The third argument contains the name of the Section which must match the Section name defined by a subsequent [Begin Cn???
-Section] keyword.
-The electrical characteristics of Sections are described in the form of RLGC or S-parameter matrices under the [Begin Cn???
-Section] keywords.
-A [Begin Cn???
-Section] keyword may be referenced by more than one Sections sub-parameters even if they are in different path descriptions.
+The third argument contains the name of the N\section which must match the name of a subsequent [Begin ICM Section] keyword.
+The electrical characteristics of sections are described in the form of RLGC or S-parameter matrices under the [Begin ICM Section] keyword(s).
+A [Begin ICM Section] keyword may be referenced by more than one N\section subparameter even if they are in different path descriptions.